qualichat/frames/README.md

 # frames
-Get up the features that Qualichat is codding in Python.
+Get up the features that Qualichat is coding in Python.
 Look up Qualichat Wiki.